 The UConn Library Maker Studio fosters a community of cross-discipline innovation among UConn students, faculty, and staff.
-By offering a variety of equipment for turning ideas into tangible objects, the Maker Studio encourages creative, self-initiated learning in support of class projects, research, and extracurricular team and club initiatives.
+By offering a variety of equipment for turning ideas into tangible objects, the Maker Studio encourages creative, self-initiated learning in support of class projects, research, and extracurricular initiatives.

 Users of the Maker Studio must attend a scheduled orientation session covering Standard Safety Protocol, Maker Studio Expectations, and a Maker Studio Equipment Overview.

 UConn students, faculty, and staff may drop-by the Maker Studio to see project samples on display and view projects in progress.

 Printing is offered as a mediated service, learn more in our Services Summary.

 Build Volume: 29.5l x 19.5w x 16.5h cm (~11.6l x 7.6w x 6.5h in)